ausd-io/ausd/doc/zmq.md

 ## Remarks

-From the perspective of doged, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into doged directly.
+From the perspective of ausd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into ausd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it